isabella232/offer-decisioning.en/help/offer-activities/configure-offer-selection.md

 ---
 product: experience platform
-title: Configure offers selection in activities
+title: Configure offers selection in decisions
-description: Learn how to manage offers selection into activities.
+description: Learn how to manage offers selection into decisions.
 page-status-flag: never-activated
 uuid: a98ebc36-172d-4f46-b6ee-b2636a1007c9
 contentOwner: